ldoocy/project_template/README.md

 Next, we found that varying agent parameters based on introversion and extraversion led to significant differences in both individual agent behavior, as well as patterns of collective behavior.
 Our findings suggest that, in response to RQ 1, introversion/extraversion can play a significant role in agent behavior.
 Overall, our results suggest that taking additional human traits into consideration can support accurate and realistic modeling and simulation of human behavior, both at the individual level, and on a larger scale.

 In response to RQ 2, we found that varying the size of a hallway led to significant changes in self-organized lane formation.
-While this manipulation was relatively simple, our results suggest that agent based modeling can offer insight into the design of spaces based on how groups of people are likely to behave in response to their environment.
+While this manipulation was relatively simple, our results suggest that ABM can offer insight into the design of spaces based on how groups of people are likely to behave in response to their environment.

 ### Limitations and Future Work